M1ckB/til/T-SQL/backup-and-restore.md

 TO DISK = N'location\myDb.log';
 ```

 Options can be added by adding `WITH` at the end of the statement and separating options using comma as delimiter.
-Some especially useful options are:
+Some of the especially useful options are:

 - `DIFFERENTIAL`: Creates a partial backup of a database
 - `CHECKSUM`: Verifies that no corruption has happened to any of the pages during read/write